MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 An operation supports the `Adjoint` functor if and only if its declaration contains an adjoint declaration.

-An adjoint definition consists of the keyword `Adjoint`, followed by one of:
+An adjoint definition consists of the keyword `adjoint`, followed by one of:

  - The keyword `self` indicating that the operation is its own adjoint.
  - The keyword `auto` indicating that the Q# compiler should generate an adjoint